 If you are flying to Bangkok with Thai Airways they will already give you a free sim card for Thailand in the plane just before landing.
 This is a DTAC Easy Holiday Happy sim card for tourists.
 The package says: free sim card + 8 GB internet.

-Best 4G/5G network in Bangkok in 2024
+Best 4G/5G network in Bangkok in 2025

-If you are just visiting Bangkok only then then it does not matter which mobile internet provider you choose.
+If you are just visiting Bangkok only then it does not matter which mobile internet provider you choose.
 All tourist sim cards will work excellent in Bangkok.
 Thailand is one of the better connected countries in the world and there is almost everywhere 5G in Thailand, country wide!
 If you find a spot in Bangkok without a 5G signal you are very unlucky.

-If you are traveling in Thailand and looking for the best 5G network then have a look at my guide for buying a prepaid sim card in Thailand in 2024 with updated info about the best 4G/5G network and fastest data in Thailand in 2024.
+If you are traveling in Thailand and looking for the best 5G network then have a look at my guide for buying a prepaid sim card in Thailand in 2025 with updated info about the best 4G/5G network and fastest data in Thailand in 2025.

 Data speed Bangkok